julius-julius/qsc/README.md

 - *geneven_example.nb* for type III states
 - *genPP_example.nb* for type IV states

-Run the corresponding Mathematica notebook
+Run the corresponding Mathematica notebook.
+If it runs without errors, then this step is successful.
+The specifics of the inputs and outputs of the run may be read from the comments in the Mathematica notebook.

+### Automation using Python